AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

 2. **Start a New Campaign**
-   Navigate to the Campaigns section and create a new campaign with the Web channel.
+   Navigate to the Campaigns section and create a new scheduled marketing campaign.
+Name the campaign appropriately.

 3. **Add Action**
    Add code-based-experience action and link the action to a  previously created channel configuration.